Like this article? We’ve got more! Check out the rest of our articles on skincare innovation, skin health, and combatting environmental stressors.

 Remember that this time is yours, and you shouldn’t feel intimidated.
 If you think you’ll get flustered, print this list and make notes for easy reference.
 By the time you walk out of your appointment, you’ll feel empowered to create an even better skincare routine.

-If that routine doesn’t already include sun protection, amp it up with Sundaily gummies.
-They rely on the power of Polypodium leucotomos to help prevent sun damage and, and they improve skin’s tone and texture, too!
+If that routine doesn’t already include a way to combat environmental stressors, consider The Base Layer.
+These tasty gummies rely on powerful antioxidants to help prevent free radical damage, and they improve skin’s tone and texture, too!
 Start your subscription today.